Europe

 Notice Period

-There is no statutory requirement for severance pay unless stipulated in a collective agreement.
+There is no statutory severance pay in Romania unless conditions have been set in a collective agreement.
+The final pay includes unused vacation days.

 Additional Information